 There were many sad relics in this auto graveyard, probably quite a few that had likely transported a proud owner and witnessed epic events, most with life stories that would have kept me riveted with rapt attention if these old shells could talk.
 The colors of the old hulks were still glorious though, orange rust blending beautifully with green mosses and faded teals, browns, golds and blues.
 The chrome hood ornaments, badges and trims still glinted and sparkled in the bright sun while panes of curved glass, still intact, glowed despite years of abuse from the elements.

-Despite the disappointment of not finding an ambulance or plane the owner did point us in the direction of an ancient ambulance, almost unnoticed by us, since it was wedged in tight between taller vehicles and gradually being buried by pine needles from the trees above it.
+an ancient ambulance, almost unnoticed by us, since it was wedged in tight between taller vehicles and gradually being buried by pine needles from the trees above it.
 There were some old delivery trucks too, their hand painted signage still legible, the thicker paint of the brush strokes still remaining after the thinner paint layers had been eroded.
 I was also very impressed to see an old wooden wheel, all the spokes still intact, protected beneath the rusted body it once carried.
 I'm not sure we would have spotted that if it hadn't been pointed out to us.

 On the way out there was an old barn building propped up with struts, looking ready to topple at a moment's notice.
 Stuffed with old boxes and papers, cans and barrels, we didn't dare go inside in case the slightest weight caused the sides of the building to cave in and bury us, but there were some cool old grain bags hanging across the rafters.
 We left after purchasing an old American Motors hub cap, and started on the long haul home.
 We were driving through Amish country, many of the houses with immaculate grass fronts, neat farm yards and rows of colorful washing strung up high and flapping in the strong winds.
 Hardly a soul in sight and no cars, it seemed ghostly driving along the country roads. and then we spotted a front yard littered with a huge flock of plastic flamingos.
 I guess we'd left Amish country!